spences10/scottspence.com/copy/lets-work-together.md

 _**Bringing expert knowledge and leadership to your team**_

-In addition to offering standalone workshops, I also provide longer-term consulting services.
+Besides offering standalone workshops, I also provide longer-term consulting services.
 These can be in the form of ongoing support for your team's projects, or I can step in as a team lead to ensure the successful delivery of high-quality SvelteKit applications.

 My approach is collaborative and adaptive, with a focus on creating a positive and productive working environment.
-I believe in the importance of communication and transparency in ensuring a project’s success, and work closely with team members to foster these values.
+I believe in the importance of communication and transparency in ensuring a project’s success, and work with team members to foster these values.

 Whether your team is looking to expand its knowledge of Svelte and SvelteKit, or requires expert guidance on a major project, my wealth